bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 * Wipe the existing partition table on the target hard drive
 * Create a new Seagate Central style partition table on the target hard drive
 * Install Seagate Central firmware on the target hard drive
+* (Optional) Configure the unit to grant su / root access
+* Disconnect the target hard drive from the external Linux System
 * Reinsert the target hard drive back in the Seagate Central

 ## Warning